Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Conclusion

 \section{Conclusion}

 This paper presented an exploratory study of alignment in the context of parent–child interaction analysis.
 By comparing three SLP’ perspectives on \ja{} with MLLM outputs, we identified a clear contrast: observation-level alignment was relatively robust, while judgement-level alignment remained elusive due to differences among experts themselves.
-These findings suggest that MLLMs can serve as reliable observers when scaffolded by shared behavioural cues, but that interpretive alignment requires more nuanced approaches and may benefit from exposing diverse perspectives rather than enforcing consensus.
+These findings suggest that MLLMs can serve as reliable observers when scaffolded by shared behavioural cues, and they highlight how future HCI systems may draw value from both individual or subgroup SLP judgements and areas of broader consensus across the expert cohort.

 Our contribution should be understood as a case-based investigation of alignment rather than a validated framework.
 The study highlights design opportunities for HCI and AI alignment research more broadly, where systems may act as collaborators that surface observations and alternative interpretations.